rifkymol/rifkymol/README.md

-- 👋 Hi, I’m @rifkymol, i'm Backend Engineer
+- 👋 Hi, My name is Rifky Maulana, but alot of my friends called me @rifkymol, i'm a software engineer
-- 👀 I’m interested in solving problem and make better solution.
+- 👀 I really like finding solutions to problems, tryng to keep learning from anywhere and anyone!
-- 💻 Currently working with wordpress and laravel
+- 💻 Currently working with Wordpress and Laravel
-- 🌱 I’m currently learning Node.Js
+- 🌱 I’m currently learning Node.Js and React
 - 📫 How to reach me : email - rifkymaulana123@gmail.com

 <!---